BrainAV/Audio-Visualizer/README.md

 ## Acknowledgments

-- Inspired by geometric art and the Kathara grid.
+- Inspired by geometric art and audio-reactive visuals.
 - Built with love for creative coding and interactive web experiences.
 - Special thanks to collaborators for feedback and feature ideas!